 Emily’s classes have been described as “heart-filled,” “enriching,” and “empowering,” creating a bridge between the teachings of our ancestors and the technologies of our modern world.
 Emily stewards an herbal urban homestead in Central Florida with her husband Michael, where she can be found in joy cooking, practicing yoga, writing, photographing flora, creating music with family and friends, and digging her fingers in the dirt.
 The plants continue to be her greatest teachers.
 Follow Emily’s herbal adventures and find an archive of her published work at www.emilyruff.com.

-Nina DiCristina, Director of Development, is a practicing herbalist in Orlando, FL.
+Nina DiCristina, Development Director, is a practicing herbalist in Orlando, FL.
 She hung out with weeping willows and honeysuckles as a child, and then spent a good chunk of time forgetting about the plant world in favor of all things Major League Baseball.
 It wasn’t until she was 20 and away from home in the AmeriCorps*NCCC program, stationed in Sheridan, Wyoming, where she rekindled her love of all things green.
 She’s been studying herbalism and holistic health since 2008, and is a graduate of the Community Herbalist program at the Florida School of Holistic Living.
 She’s been grateful to study with Emily Ruff, Rosemary Gladstar, and Guido Masé.
 She has taught at the Florida School of Holistic Living, Sage Mountain Retreat Center, and Ground Floor Farm.
 A seeker of knowledge, she studies mythology, ethnobotany, and anthropology in her spare time.
 She believes whole heartedly if we do not study our history we’re bound to repeat the mistakes of the past.
 She also loves reading a good book, watching a good tv show, and listening to good music.
 She is a scorpio, ISFP, slytherin, swamp bending, plant person.